Cafe Murano Covent Garden | Homely Italian From Lauded Chef Angela Hartnett

 2) Taste really good.

-NOTE: Café Murano Covent Garden is open Mon-Sat 12-11pm, and Sunday 11.30am-4pm.
+NOTE: Café Murano Covent Garden is open for lunch and dinner all week, except there is no dinner service on Sundays.
 You can find out more, and book a table, HERE.